Get in touch

 IMPACT

-By the end of KS2, pupils will have developed a bank of practical Spanish vocabulary and communication skills that enable them to confidently talk about themselves, their likes and dislikes, and engage in simple real-world tasks like ordering food and participating in classroom routines.
-They will be able to read and understand short texts and write basic sentences and paragraphs in Spanish.
-Beyond language acquisition, learning Spanish will enhance pupils’ confidence, memory, and cognitive skills, and promote an appreciation for diverse cultures.
+By the end of KS2, pupils will have developed a bank of practical French vocabulary and communication skills that enable them to confidently talk about themselves, their likes and dislikes, and engage in simple real-world tasks like ordering food and participating in classroom routines.
+They will be able to read and understand short texts and write basic sentences and paragraphs in French.
+Beyond language acquisition, learning French will enhance pupils’ confidence, memory, and cognitive skills, and promote an appreciation for diverse cultures.
 This will prepare them for further language learning in KS3 and beyond, as well as contribute to their overall personal development in a multicultural society.

 Duolingo